 Please note: this feature is only available to PRO and Enterprise users.

 Active scanning allows you to test your network’s Internet connection speeds.
-It will test the upload rate, download rate and wireless transmit rate by sending queries to various servers and monitoring the time it takes to send and receive them.
-You have a choice of running your active scan via HTTP, TCP, or UDP (the latter two are available in NetSpot for macOS only).
+It will test the upload rate, download rate and wireless transmit rate by sending queries to either NetSpot dedicated server or various iperf3 servers and monitoring the speed at which packets are sent and received.
+You have a choice of running your active scan via HTTP, TCP, or UDP.

 Some notes on active scanning: